Stars over Samarkand: Ulugh Beg and the astronomers of TransoxianaPosted: December 29, 2009

 One may easily construct for himself an idyllic image of the bright minded mathematicians and astronomers working peacefully in oasis – like Samarkand, especially after visiting the town, the observatory and the as impressive as beautiful Ulugh Beg Madrassah with its quiet inner cells.
 The tumultuous history of Middle Asia allowed for the observatory to function for barely three decades.
 In 1447, upon the death of his father, Ulugh Beg became ruler of Transoxiana and after several defeats by neighboring rival kingdoms he was seized by his own son Abd al Latif and brought to trial in October 1449.
 The redeeming pilgrimage to Mecca imposed on him was interrupted just a few kilometers outside Samarkand, where Ulugh Beg was beheaded by a murderer, hired by Abd al Latif.
 His observatory was leveled to the ground, its library looted and the scientists driven away.
 The site was proclaimed by fundamentalists as the burial place of “forty maidens” and was turned into a center of pilgrimage.
 Few years after Ulugh Beg’s death, the Uzbeks, a people of Turkic origin, under Khan Abdulkhair took over the land of Transoxiana, sealing its fate.
 Centuries later, after the breakup of the Soviet Union, the greater part of the land between the rivers Oxus and Jaxartes formed the newly established (1991) country of Uzbekistan, where Amir Timur is worshipped as a national hero and Ulugh Beg is revered as a wise Uzbek scholar.

-The tombs of Amir Timur and Ulugh Beg, together with those of several other members of the Timurid dynasty were discovered and opened in 1908 by the Soviet archaeologist and anthropologist Mikhail Mikhailovich Gerasimov (1907 – 1970) at the Gur Emir mausoleum, Samarkand.
+The tombs of Amir Timur and Ulugh Beg, together with those of several other members of the Timurid dynasty were discovered and opened by the Soviet archaeologist and anthropologist Mikhail Mikhailovich Gerasimov (1907 – 1970) at the Gur Emir mausoleum, Samarkand.
 Ulugh Beg was found buried fully clothed as ought to be for people who are considered as martyrs according to sharia, the Islamic law.
 And where once stood his observatory, upon a hill in the outskirts of fairy – tale Samarkand, the Ulugh Beg’s memorial created by the Soviets in 1970 carries a plaque with a few lines attributed to him:

 “Religion disperses like a fog, kingdoms perish but the works of scholars remain for an eternity”.